charleskorn/stm32f4-project-template/README.md

   ![Flashing LEDs](doc/flashing-leds.gif)

-This is a work in progress, but it should be ready for use - please feel free to submit ideas, suggestions, issue reports and, of course, pull requests.
+This is a work in progress, but it should be ready for use.
+Please feel free to submit ideas, suggestions, issue reports and pull requests.

 ## Requirements